-The church is available for rent for a modest fee of $250 for weddings and other events.
-If you are interested in renting the Oysterville Church for your special event, contact Sydney Stevens for more information about our rental fee and policies.
+The church is available for rent for weddings and other events.
+If you are interested in renting the Oysterville Church for your special event, contact Vicki Carter for more information about our rental fee and policies.

 The Vespers season runs from Father's Day through Labor Day.
 Services are on Sundays at 3 p.m. at the church.
 Enjoy music, company, and stories from Oysterville residents and friends as they share a special “Oysterville Moment”.
 All are welcome to attend.